Presymplectic geometry and Liouville sectors with corners and its monoidality: Introduction

-The definition of Liouville $\sigma$-sector can be extended to the case with corners.
-The definition of Liouville $\sigma$-sectors with corners strongly relies on the general intrinsic geometry of the clean coisotropic collection.
+The definition of Liouville $\sigma$-sectors with corners strongly relies on the general intrinsic geometry of the transverse coisotropic collection.
 Study of this geometry in turn strongly relies on the coisotropic calculus and Gotay's coisotropic embedding theorem of general \emph{presymplectic manifolds} \cite{gotay}.